 I genuinely love working with authors and supporting them to make their work as brilliant as it can be.
 I will justify my feedback and will follow your lead on how blunt you would like that feedback to be.
-I believe that your manuscript contains a little part of your soul and that you are understandably protective of that.
-We both want your work to be great and I will work with you to help you to achieve that.
+I believe that your manuscript contains a little part of you and that you are understandably protective of that.
+We both want your work to be great and I will work with you to achieve that.

-The Discombobulated Life of Summer Rain, by Julie Lamb (co-editor)
+The Discombobulated Life of Summer Rain, by Julie Lamb (co-editor), (Makaro Press 2016)

 Notable Book at the Storylines Book Awards 2017